Front Matter

 Use the following to remove them:

-• nav-sitemap: false: To remove entries from the XML sitemaps
+nav-sitemap: false: To remove entries from the XML sitemapsnav-search: false: To remove entries from the site search

 The following front matter provides the best general experience, including setting SEO features